 Rainproof vs. Waterproof version

 With waterproof version all the seams are waterproof as the whole backpack is constructed using ultrasonic welding.
 With the rainproof version there are some stitches used on the padded back.
-This makes no real difference in heavy rains and similar condition, but if you put the backpack in the water the stitches in the back are not waterproof.
+This makes no real difference in heavy rains and similar condition, but if you put the backpack in the water – the stitches in the back are not waterproof.
 Both backpacks would float on water, but with the rainproof version water would slowly get in.
 If there is a chance that you drop the backpack into the sea or river or to be extra safe get a waterproof version.
 If you are going to use your backpack only for traveling or carrying wet gear then the rainproof version is more that enough.

 Both backpacks also use same materials and are almost identical in design.
 The only design difference is that the waterproof version has extra side straps for attaching items to the side of the backpack or for compressing the backpack, while the rainproof version has buckles for closing the main compartment there instead.